FMMT666/launchpad.py/README.md

 ---
 ## NEWS

+### CHANGES 2020/09/XX:
+    - fixed sending command to not ready Pro Mk3
+    - fixed MF64 LedCtrlString() to correctly work with the background color
+    - updated hello.py demo file for Midi Fighter 64
+    - updated demo files to new and recommended default device search strategy

 ### CHANGES 2020/08/XX:
     - added support for pressure events via ButtonStateRaw() for the Pro and Pro Mk3
     - added support for pressure events via ButtonStateRaw() for the X